bobiodev/graph-coloring-problem/README.md

 An advanced constraint propagation technique that reduces the search space by eliminating values from the domains of unassigned vertices.

+### Path Consistency

+Path consistency in graph coloring ensures that if a path between two vertices can be colored consistently, the endpoints can share a color.
+This simplifies the problem by eliminating invalid color choices, reducing computational complexity, and increasing efficiency of finding a solution.

 ## Test

 | file          | backtracks | time  | memory |